kumahq/kuma/docs/madr/decisions/038-meshmetric-profiles.md

 ## Decision Outcome

 Chosen option: "Base profiles on expert knowledge, external dashboards and our grafana dashboards" with:
-- implementation in Envoy by using stats_matcher
+- implementation in kuma-dp because it's dynamically configurable
 - profiles being additive
 - manual escape hatches using include/exclude
 - start with 2 profiles all, golden (+dashboards) and extend if needed